Sobhuza II: Family and succession

 Known by the honorific "Bull of the Swazi" by virtue of his numerous progeny, King Sobhuza continued the tribal practice of maintaining many consorts, including his favorite, Pauline Fikelephi Masuku.
 According to the Swaziland National Trust Commission, King Sobhuza II had 70 wives, who gave him 210 children between 1920 and 1970.
 About 180 children survived infancy, and 97 sons and daughters were reported living as of 2000.
 At his death he had more than 1,000 grandchildren.

 Sobhuza died in 1982, having appointed Prince Sozisa Dlamini to serve as 'Authorized Person', advising a regent.
 Selection of a successor was confirmed only after King Sobhuza's death, a regent being necessary if the heir remained under age at that time.
 By tradition, the regent would be one of the queens consort who had borne the late king a son.
 The first regent was Queen Dzeliwe, but after a power struggle Sozisa deposed her and she was replaced by Queen Ntfombi.
-During this period Andy Warhol boosted her renown, and that of Swaziland, by including her portrait along with those of Elizabeth II of the Commonwealth Realms, Beatrix of the Netherlands and Margrethe II of Denmark in his Reigning Queens series.
 Ntombi reigned on behalf of her young son by King Sobhuza, Prince Makhosetive Dlamini, who was designated as Crown Prince or Umntfwana.
 He was crowned King Mswati III in 1986.